NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 This lesson is going to talk about the actual protocol responsible for transporting data from one location to another, TCP.
 The logical connection between two hosts is done in the transport layer.

-The transport layer recieves a message from the application layer and appends its own header on to it.
+The transport layer receives a message from the application layer and appends its own header on to it.
 This is known as a segment.
-The segment is then sent to the Network layer where it happily bounced through all the routers, bridges, and switches that might be on its path.
+The segment is then sent to the Network layer where it happily bounces through all the routers, bridges, and switches that might be on its path.

 ### Transport Layer intro
 Why do we need a transport layer?
 Why not just send messages directly from the application layer to the network layer?
 Because the network layer guarantees __nothing__.
 The transport layer guarantees delivery, and data integrity in a way that wouldn't have been done otherwise.